mikemeredith/AHM_code/README.md

 ## Avoiding WinBUGS

 WinBUGS is not essential to work through the code.
 In most cases, `jagsUI::jags` is a drop-in replacement for `R2WinBUGS::bugs`.
-JAGS does not spatial autocorrelation (CAR) models, as used in AHM2 chapters 3 and 9; for those, the `nimble` package can be used, and alternative scripts are provided.
+JAGS does not do spatial autocorrelation (CAR) models, as used in AHM2 chapters 3 and 9; for those, the `nimble` package can be used, and alternative scripts are provided.

-Note that the `nimble` implementation for section 9.5 does not converge, see issue #4.
-We hope to fix this shortly.

 ## Volume 1 (AHM1)